taochenshh/Rectangles-with-Mouse-in-OpenCV/README.md

 # Rectangles with Mouse in OpenCV

-Graphical User Interface for drawing rectangles with mouse clicking in OpenCV DrawRectangles.cpp can generate pictures like
+A simple and short program with Graphical User Interface for drawing rectangles with mouse clicking in OpenCV DrawRectangles.cpp can generate pictures like

 ![1.png](1.png)